On this page

 - enable the establishment of regional institutes of technology and polytechnics as either stand-alone or federated entities

-- establish industry skills boards to take over the functions of workforce development councils.
+- establish industry skills boards to replace workforce development councils.

-Decisions have now been made by the Government on the future model for work-based learning.
+Decisions have now been made by the Government on the future model for work-based learning with further decisions being made in June and July regarding:

 - which Institutes of Technology and Polytechnics will be standalone or federated entities